 Older photos are often the most precious, but only the person with them in their possession gets a chance to enjoy the memories.

-Aura, the photo frame, has been released with a new in-app scanner.
+Aura, the photo frame, has been released with an in-app scanner.
 This is a significant step in Aura’s mission to connect communities by bridging the physical to the digital.

-Available as a free software update on iOS (13+) with Android to quickly follow, the photo scanner is now part of the app’s “Add Photos” menu.
+Available as a free software update on iOS (13+) and Android, the photo scanner is now part of the app’s “Add Photos” menu.
 Customers can scan multiple photos, adjust for colour (photos or documents, for example to archive kids’ art), crop, and add exact or approximate date information to archive the memory.

 The Mason Digital Picture Frame itself boasts a freestanding design, seemingly carved from natural stone.
 Perfectly balanced and refreshingly simple.
 Wirecutter’s Best Digital Photo Frame May 2020 and Oprah’s Favorite Thing 2016 & 2018.
 With a product lineup exquisitely crafted from premium materials built for any home, Aura is the leader in digital frame design.